![]() |

 Default values used in this tutorial:

-# Default number of training epochs and batch sizes.
+# Default number of training epochs, batch sizes and learning rate.

 # Directory containing dataset files.